Obtain & Use a Library Card

 Leavenworth library and NEXT cardholders are granted three hours of access each day on library computer terminals.
 You will need your library card number and associated password.
 If you forgot your card number or password, please check with library staff.

-Visitors who do not have a Leavenworth Public Library card, or card from a NEXT library may request a fifteen minute computer guest pass.
+Visitors who do not have a Leavenworth Public Library card, or card from a NEXT library may request a thirty minute computer guest pass.
 Adults must show a photo id with birth date to receive a guest pass.
 Minors must be accompanied by a parent or guardian to receive a guest pass.

 Free WiFi is available throughout the building.
 Laptops can be checked out for up to one day on an in-house basis.
 Laptops connect to the internet through the WiFi network.
 No password is required.

 The Library offers black and white copy and print services at 10¢ per page, color copy and print services at 25¢ per page.
 Wireless printing is also available.
 The coin operated machine accepts nickels, dimes, quarters, one and five dollar bills.